What is credit reporting?

 What the changes mean for you

-We’ll be sending this additional information to credit reporting bodies over the next 12 months.
-We have already commenced sharing credit card data, and personal loan, car loan, home loan and overdraft information will follow.
-While you won’t see all data on your credit report straight away, we’ll be sharing credit information dating back to March 2018.
+We've already commenced sharing credit card data.
+Personal loan, home loan and overdraft information will commence in September 2019.
+While you won’t see all data on your credit report straight away, we may share credit information dating back to April 2018.
 So how you manage your money now is important, like making your repayments on time, as it may influence your future lending applications.

 Keep on top of your money for a healthier credit report